Jury duty in Ontario

 You may request a deferral (to have your jury service rescheduled to a later date) or an excusal (to be fully excused from jury duty for this year).

-Only a judge can grant a deferral or excusal.
+Requests will be considered on a case-by-case basis by a judge or, in the case of some deferral requests, by the local sheriff.
 You may need to provide any available documentation by email that supports your request (for example, receipts for booked travel, or a driver’s license, utility bills, or a purchase or lease agreement with a new address).

 The judge may: